This range covers an average Rear Axle Assembly replacement. Tell us your car to get a guaranteed price from RepairSmith.Our repairs come with:

 These days, most cars are front-wheel drive, so they don’t have a rear axle that you need to worry about needing to replace.
 But, if you’re one of those lucky individuals who has a rear-wheel drive car, well, then you also have a rear axle assembly.

-You see, the rear axle assembly contains the bits and pieces needed to transfer rotational force to the drive wheels.
-Inside the unit, you’ll find the differential, the axle shafts, and a collection of bearings.
-A driveshaft, which runs the length of the vehicle, delivers torque from the engine to the rear axle assembly.
+You see, the axle assembly contains the bits and pieces needed to transfer rotational force to the drive wheels.
+Inside the rear unit, you’ll find the differential, the rear axle shafts, and a collection of axle bearings.
+A driveshaft, which runs the length of the vehicle, delivers torque from the engine to the axle system.

-Without a doubt, the differential is the focal point of the rear axle assembly.
-The differential contains a collection of gears and bearings that direct force to the axle shafts, which, in turn, rotate your car’s wheels and tires.
+Without a doubt, the differential transmission is the focal point of the axle.
+The differential contains a collection of gears and bearings that direct force to the axle, which, in turn, rotate your car’s wheels and tires.
 Unlike rear driving cars, the differential usually is a component of the transmission in front wheel drives.

-Also, when your car goes around a corner, the differential allows one rear wheel to turn faster than the other.
+Also, when your car goes around a corner, the differential allows one rear wheel to turn faster than the other rear wheel.
 That stops the car from skidding and sliding – plus, it prevents you from looking like you got your driver’s license from a Crackerjack box.

-The rear axle assembly is filled with gear oil to keep all of the internal components happy.
-Axle seals at both ends of the unit keep the fluid in and debris out.
+The axle is filled with gear oil to keep all of the internal components happy.
+Axle auto seals at both ends of the unit keep the fluid in and debris out.
 A differential cover gasket may also be used to protect the axel and its system.

-Noises are the most common sign that the rear axle assembly is headed south.
-The gears and bearings can create a symphony of whining and growling noises.
-Excessive clearance between the gears can also cause a clunking noise that, in many cases, is most apparent when the car is put into gear.
+Noises are the most common sign that the rear axle is headed south.
+The gears and bearings in the axle system can create a symphony of whining and growling noises.
+Excessive clearance between the gears can also cause a clunking noise that, in many cases, is most apparent when the vehicle is put into gear.
 Weir axel noises are a great sign that you might need to repair or replace your axle.

-Is there a pool of fluid underneath the rear of your car?
-Well, my friend, you may have a leaking rear axle seal or gasket.
+Is there a pool of fluid underneath the rear of your vehicle?
+Well, my friend, you may have a leaking axle seal or gasket.
 Rear fluid leaks are a great sign that you might need to repair or replace your axle

-A failing differential may also cause a shuddering or vibration felt throughout the car.
-And that’s about as fun as it sounds.
+A failing differential may also cause a shuddering or vibration felt throughout the vehicle and that’s about as fun as it sounds.
 Failing differentials are definitely a part of your car that you need to replace.
 If you hear weird auto noise, it might be time for a replacement or repair.

-If your rear axle assembly grenades, your car will be undrivable.
-So, yeah, you could say replacing or repairing the unit is pretty important.
-If you’re experiencing weird noises, shuddering or fluid leaks from your rear axle assembly, be sure to address the issue before it’s too late.
+If your axle grenades, your vehicle will be un drivable.
+So, yeah, you could say that an axle replacement or repair is pretty important.
+If you’re experiencing weird noises, shuddering or fluid leaks from your axle system, be sure to replace the axle issue before it’s too late.

 1-Year | 12,000-Mile Warranty